 - You absolutely have to socialize them and train them for obedience when they’re puppies, or you run the risk that they’ll be aggressive with other dogs when they’re older.

-- They’re in the “most difficult to train” dog category.
+- Scotties are in the “challenging to train” dog category.
 They’re super stubborn, very independent, and will hold it against you if you lose your temper.
 They have a mind of their own, for sure.

 - I should probably add that you can’t trust a Scottish Terrier off-leash, either.

-- Because of their philosophy that the best defense is a good offense, these guys really aren’t great dog park puppies.
-They need a lot of exercise though, so you need to have other ways of satisfying their drive to do stuff and go places.
+- Because of their philosophy — the best defense is a good offense — these guys really aren’t great dog park puppies.
+They need a lot of exercise though, so you need to have other ways of satisfying their drive.

-- Scottish Terriers treat all house guests as potential robbers and murderers.
-They’ll allow a guest to enter their home, but they will eye them suspiciously the entire time.
+- They treat all house guests as potential robbers and murderers.
+Scotties allow a guest to enter their home, but they will eye them suspiciously the entire time.
 Honestly, they have kind of dark, satirical personalities.

-- Scottish Terriers are intelligent in a bad way.
-They can be kind of like cats.
+- Scottish Terriers are intelligent, but they can be kind of like cats.
 They know what you want, but they’re just declining the invitation to do it.
-Unfortunately, because they’re actually really smart, you still have to find ways to challenge their brain or they will get bored and make their own games… at your expense.
+And, because they’re really smart, you still have to find ways to challenge their brain, or they will get bored and make their own games….at your expense.